Trilateration using Unlabeled Path or Loop Lengths: The case of edge measurement ensembles

-As a warm-up for our main techniques, we will first look at the case when our measurement ensemble consists only of edge measurements.
-We will start with the case where the measurement ensemble consists of the complete edge set of cardinality $\edgecard$, which was studied carefully in~\cite{BK1}.
-The results from \cite{BK1} has been cleverly applied in~\cite{echo} to determine the shape of a room from acoustic echo data.
-Then we will consider the case of a trilateration ensemble of edges, and prove the correctness of an algorithm proposed in \cite{dux1}.
+We will first look at the case when our measurement ensemble consists only of edge measurements.
+Within this, we will start with the case where the measurement ensemble consists of the complete edge set of cardinality $\edgecard$, which was studied carefully in~\cite{BK1}.
+The results from \cite{BK1} have been cleverly applied in~\cite{echo} to determine the shape of a room from acoustic echo data (this connection is made explicit in~\cite{dokThesis}).
+Then we will consider the case of a trilateration ensemble of edges, and prove the correctness of the TRIBOND algorithm described in \cite{dux2}.